FisherSteve/SchrodingerBridgeGenModel/README.md

 ### Notebooks
 - `onedim-slow.ipynb`: Notebook for one-dimensional financial time series data, such as stock prices or index returns.

-## Usage
-Researchers and practitioners interested in generative modeling of financial time series can utilize this codebase for experimentation and analysis.
-Instructions for usage are provided within the respective notebooks.

 ## Performance Evaluation
 The performance of the generative model is evaluated through various experiments on financial datasets, assessing metrics such as accuracy, robustness, and applicability to real-world scenarios.